justinhartman/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Title

-_Give your PR a short title summarising the patch for the bug fix._
+_Give your PR a short title summarising the patch, bug fix or feature._

 ## Description